ddfourtwo/goodterminal/docs/session-management.md

 ## Using Both Together

-The combination of TWM and persistence.nvim creates a powerful workflow:
+The combination of tmux sessions and persistence.nvim creates a powerful workflow:

-1. Use TWM to organize and manage your tmux sessions by project
+1. Use tmux named sessions to organize your terminal sessions by project
 2. Use persistence.nvim to automatically save and restore your Neovim state within each project
 3. Move between projects seamlessly while maintaining your complete environment